What dangers does modernization pose against homeliness

 Studies show unequivocally that cell phone addiction is as real as it gets.

-And there is no doubt that family disconnection, expressed by family members being stuck in their room and glued to the screens, significantly harms bonding and family closeness.
+There is no doubt that family disconnection, expressed by family members being stuck in their room and glued to the screens, significantly harms bonding and family closeness.

 Exactly - None!